sirupsen/dotfiles/README.md

 # Packages

-Packages of choice relevant to these configurations.
+My packages of choice relevant to these configurations.

 * Terminal
   - Unicode Rxvt